-□ Does the project provide a needed connection or additional capacity as identified in an adopted thoroughfare plan?
-Yes | No
+Does the project provide a needed connection or additional capacity as identified in an adopted thoroughfare plan?

-□ Does the project include segments of high congestion, and will the project help to mitigate this congestion?
+Does the project include segments of high congestion, and will the project help to mitigate this congestion?
 Yes | No

-□ Does the project provide access to existing and/or future business and job activity centers, shopping, educational, cultural, and recreational opportunities?
+Does the project provide access to existing and/or future business and job activity centers, shopping, educational, cultural, and recreational opportunities?
 Yes | No

-□ Will the project accommodate or create significant benefits to at least two additional modes of travel or complete a link to intermodal or freight facilities of regional importance?
-Yes | No
+Will the project accommodate or create significant benefits to at least two additional modes of travel or complete a link to intermodal or fright facilities of regional importance?
+Yes | No If yes, please explain.
+Click here to enter text.

 Does the project impact a network-level change in congestion?
-Yes | No
+Yes | No If yes, please explain.
+Click here to enter text.